musictopeople/tokio_postgres/README.md

 `diesel migration run`

-The table stucture is the exact same as the getting started example.
+The table stucture is the exact same as the Diesel getting started example.

 run the application, and see the greeting.